gmj06/AzureAIEngineer-Project3-AIEnrichedCorporateTrainingCatalog/README.md

-Fork this repository to complete the Building an AI Enriched Corporate Training Catalog Project
+This repository is for Udacity AI Engineer Nanodegree Program Project 3: Building an AI Enriched Corporate Training Catalog